drfleming0227/Redfish-Tools/doc-generator/sample_inputs/standard_html/intro.md

 # Reference Guide

-This guide was produced using the contents of the schema files from DMTF Redfish Schema bundle DSP8010 version 2018.2 and merged with supplemental text using the DMTF's [Redfish Documentation Generator](#redfish-documentation-generator).
+This guide was produced using the contents of the schema files from DMTF Redfish Schema bundle DSP8010 version 2018.2 and merged with supplemental text using the DMTF's [Redfish doc generator](#redfish-documentation-generator).